1,000+ Opportunities

 Save a search for “Oregon Housing and Community Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Homeowners in Oregon who are at least 90 days past due on their mortgage, have a household income at or below 150% of the area median income, and have experienced a hardship due to the COVID-19 pandemic.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Homeowners in Oregon who are at least 90 days past due on their mortgage, have a household income at or below 150% of the area median income, and have experienced a hardship due to the COVID-19 pandemic.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program